copy/v86/Readme.md

 How to build, run and embed?
 -

-- Building is only necessay for releases, open debug.html and everything should load out of the box
+- Building is only necessary for releases, open debug.html and everything should load out of the box
 - If you want a compressed and fast (i.e. with debug code removed) version, you need Closure Compiler.
 Download it as shown below and run `make build/v86_all.js`.
 - ROM and disk images are loaded via XHR, so if you want to try out `index.html`